kevin1024/pytest-httpbin/README.md

 ## Changelog

+* 0.2.1:
+  * Attempt to fix strange, impossible-to-reproduce bug with broken SSL certs that only happens on Travis (#32)
 * 0.2.0:
   * Remove threaded HTTP server.
 I built it for Requests, but they deleted their threaded test since it didn't really work very well.
 The threaded